Tangent Space Excitation Ansatz for Quantum Circuits

-This analysis suggests that the $n=1$ ansatz describes best the one particle excitation in the spin language.
-To increase the variational power, one natural way is to increase $n$.
-Indeed, as shown in Fig.~\ref{fig:1D_Ising}(d), with $n=4$, the missing levels for $n=1$ ansatz can be captured well.
-On the other hand, we have also checked that for larger system size (e.g., $N=20$), the one particle state can still be captured with a high accuracy using the $n=1$ ansatz, suggesting that our ansatz is scalable for this type of excited states (see SM for data).
+Applying the excitation ansatz (Eq.~\eqref{eq:1D_basis}), with added layer located between $ZZ$ layer and $X$ layer (see Fig.~\ref{fig:1D_Ising}(a)), we obtain the low-lying spectrum of this model. {With minimally inserting a $n=1$-site gate to the ground state circuit, through comparing with exact diagonalization (ED), we find the accuracy of even (odd) parity spectrum from even (odd) parity ground state is considerably better than the opposite parity spectrum (see SM for data).} Taking even (odd) parity spectrum with even (odd) ground state, we arrive at the low energy level spectroscopy of 1D TFI model, showing a perfect agreement with ED for a wide range of $g$.
+See Fig.~\ref{fig:1D_Ising}(b) for the $N=16$ case.

-An interesting feature is the effect of perturbation in deep layers, which we have argued may help in improving the accuracy of the ansatz.
-To quantify it, starting the perturbation in the last layer, we define a sequence of subspace by including the basis states with deeper layers, and the first subspace corresponds to the SMA.
-In the inset of Fig.~\ref{fig:1D_Ising}(c), we compare the accuracy of subspace with $n=1$, using the mean error of the first excitations in all momentum sectors as a figure of merit.
-It turns out, for the critical point $g=1$, the error of SMA is indeed large, and including deep layers can improve the accuracy.
-More prominently, a sudden jump in the error is observed, after which the error is essentially on the same order of variational ground state, suggesting that deep layers are crucial in the variational power.
-One can also see that, the error of variational ground state is also reduced with including perturbation in deeper layers, improving that of plain HVA.
+Focusing on $g=1$, Fig.~\ref{fig:1D_Ising}(c) shows that our $n=1$ ansatz can capture significantly more states with higher accuracy than SMA, where both approaches use same ground states.
+Through comparison with exact fermion solution, Fig.~\ref{fig:1D_Ising}(c) further shows that the $n=1$ ansatz can describe best the one-particle excitation while missing many-particle excitations.
+The latter can be captured by increasing $n$, as shown in Fig.~\ref{fig:1D_Ising}(d) with a $n=4$ ansatz.
+This high accuracy for one-particle states remains stable with increasing system size, suggesting our ansatz is scalable for this case (see SM for data).
+However, we also find that for $N=8,12$, the $n=3$ ansatz is sufficient to capture multi-particle states (data not shown), reversely suggesting that increasing $n$ for larger sizes may not be tractable.
+A detailed investigation is left to future works.

-The 1D results demonstrate that the excitation ansatz has significantly better accuracy than the SMA, even with the simple $n=1$ ansatz, and can be further improved by increasing $n$.
-Below we show that this is also the case in 2D.
+To quantify the effect of perturbations in deep layers, we define a sequence of space by gradually adding $\mathbb{V}_l$ with smaller $l$ into the variational space and the first space is the SMA.
+Taking the mean error of the first excitations in all momentum sectors as a measure, we compare the accuracy of this sequence with $n=1$.
+As shown in Fig.~\ref{fig:1D_Ising}(e), with $g=1$, the error of SMA is indeed large, and including deeper layers can systematically improve the accuracy.
+With space $\mathbb{V}$, the error is essentially on the same order of HVA ground state, demonstrating that deep layers are crucial for the variational power.
+We note in passing that the accuracy of ground state is also improved with our ansatz.